-The Group signed multiple Power Purchase Agreements (PPAs) during the years ended December 31, 2023 and December 31, 2022 for the purchase of electricity from renewable sources in the Netherlands and Germany.
+The Group signed multiple Power Purchase Agreements (PPAs) during the years 2022 - 2024 for the purchase of electricity from renewable sources in the Netherlands and Germany.

 Significant judgment was required to assess the accounting for these PPAs, depending on the specific characteristics of the underlying agreements.
 The following was considered in this assessment: